apocalyptech/swh2save/README.md

   where a detected string ref was a false positive while testing out the string expansion (see above).
 Still a pretty rare occurrence, but I don't think I'll feel 100% about things until that's done.
+- Would be nice to figure out where Bounty points are stored

 Format Info
 ===========